danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 * [Wild Country Zephyros][tent_wild_country_zephyros]
 * [Vango Banshee 200][tent_vango_banshee_200]

+{% figure %}
+  {% img src: /assets/images/blog/2015-07-backpacking/20140728-DSC_1283-2.jpg, alt: Tents pitched on the edge of the Yorkshire Dales during my John O' Groats to Lands End tour %}
+  {% figcaption %}Tents pitched on the edge of the Yorkshire Dales during my [John O' Groats to Lands End tour](/adventures-photography/2014/11/JOGLE/ "John O' Groats to Lands End tour, Part One").{% endfigcaption %}
+{% endfigure %}

 You should choose your sleeping bag based on the time of year you intend to go camping, and weather or not you're a cold sleeper.
 If in doubt, buy something warmer.
 You can always undo the zip to vent some heat, but it's hard to stay warm if you buy too cold a sleeping bag.

 With sleeping bags you should also consider the material.
 A down bag will be warmer, lighter and pack smaller but once wet will not keep you warm at all.
 A Synthetic bag is the opposite to this; not quite as warm, bigger and heavier but will keep you warm even when wet through.
 Personally I use a down bag, and keep it in a dry bag.
 It only ever comes out of the dry-bag once it's in my tent so I know it will stay dry.